Fleckism/SecurityPlus/My linked notes/ifconfig.md

+#tool (**I**nter**F**ace **CONFIG**urator) A Mac, Unix and Linux command line utility that is used to manage the network interfaces assigned to the machine it is running in.
+IFCONFIG is used to configure the IP address and subnet mask.

-The ==ifconfig command== can be used to report the adapter configuration in Linux
+The ifconfig command can be used to report the adapter configuration in Linux

 show the configuration assigned to network interface(s) in Linux.
 ###### interfaces